-Although it is sometimes easy to figure out the original song title, it is far easier to simply have the correct song titles.
-The MFD files provided below are similar to the original preset files, but with the song titles corrected.
+Although it is sometimes easy to figure out the original song title, it is far easier to have the correct song titles.
+The MFD files provided below are similar to the original preset files, but with the correct song titles.
 Since some people have trouble downloading an ".mfd" file, I have also provided a delimited text file for each mfd database.
-Note that the mfd files work only on the specific keyboard for which they were created.
-You can, however, use MusicFinder View to convert an mfd so it can be used on a different keyboard.
+Note that the mfd files work only on the keyboard for which they were created.
+You can, however, use MusicFinder View to convert an mfd created on any keyboard for use on a different target keyboard.
+Find your keyboard in the list below and use the link to download a corrected version of the original Yamaha Preset MFD file.

 - PSR-S Models: